Mask

 Years 7, 8 & 9

-MYP Design is the link between innovation and creativity, taking thoughts and exploring the possibilities, allowing products to be redefined and through prototyping, experimentation and adaptation.
+MYP Design is the link between innovation and creativity, taking thoughts and exploring the possibilities, allowing products to be redefined and through prototyping, experimentation, and adaptation.
 Designing requires an individual to be imaginative and creative, while having a knowledge base that will aid the process and need to be supported by appropriate research and investigation.
 Design is human-centred and focuses on the needs, wants and limitations of the end user.
 The use of well-established design principles and processes increases the marketability that a design will be successful.
 To do this, designers use a wide variety of principles which, taken together, make up what is known as the design cycle.
-MYP design challenges all students to apply practical and creative thinking skills to solve design problems; encourages students to explore the role of design in both historical and contemporary contexts; and raises students’ awareness of their responsibilities when making design decisions and taking action.
+MYP design challenges all students to apply practical and creative thinking skills to solve design problems; encourages students to explore the role of design in both historical and contemporary contexts; and raises students’ awareness of their responsibilities when making design decisions.
+The aims of MYP design are to encourage and enable students to:

-• enjoy the design process, develop an appreciation of its elegance and power
+• enjoy the design process, develop an appreciation of its elegance and power.

-• develop knowledge, understanding and skills from different disciplines to design and create solutions to problems using the design cycle
+• develop knowledge, understanding and skills from different disciplines to design and create solutions to problems using the design cycle.

-• use and apply technology effectively as a means to access, process and communicate information, model and create solutions, and to solve problems
+• use and apply technology effectively as a means to access, process and communicate information, model and create solutions, and to solve problems.

-• develop an appreciation of the impact of design innovations for life, global society and environments
+• develop an appreciation of the impact of design innovations for life, global society and environments.

-• appreciate past, present and emerging design within cultural, political, social, historical and environmental contexts
+• appreciate past, present and emerging design within cultural, political, social, historical and environmental contexts.

-• develop respect for others’ viewpoints and appreciate alternative solutions to problems
+• develop respect for others’ viewpoints and appreciate alternative solutions to problems.

 • act with integrity and honesty and take responsibility for their own actions developing effective working practices.

-Criterion A: Inquiring and analysing
+Criterion A: Inquiring and Analysing

 • Students are presented with a design situation, from which they identify a problem that needs to be solved.
 They analyse the need for a solution and conduct an inquiry into the nature of the problem.

-• explain and justify the need for a solution to a problem for a specified client/target audience
+• explain and justify the need for a solution to a problem for a specified client/target audience.

-• identify and prioritize the primary and secondary research needed to develop a solution to the problem
+• identify and prioritize the primary and secondary research needed to develop a solution to the problem.

-• analyse a range of existing products that inspire a solution to the problem
+• analyse a range of existing products that inspire a solution to the problem.

-• develop a detailed design brief which summarizes the analysis of relevant research
+• develop a detailed design brief which summarizes the analysis of relevant research.

-Criterion B: Developing ideas
+Criterion B: Developing Ideas

 • Students write a detailed specification, which drives the development of a solution.
 They present the solution.

-• develop a design specification which clearly states the success criteria for the design of a solution
+• develop a design specification which clearly states the success criteria for the design of a solution.

-• develop a range of feasible design ideas which can be correctly interpreted by others
+• develop a range of feasible design ideas which can be correctly interpreted by others.

-• present the final chosen design and justify its selection
+• present the final chosen design and justify its selection.

 • develop accurate and detailed planning drawings/diagrams and outline the requirements for the creation of the chosen solution.

-Criterion C: Creating the solution
+Criterion C: Creating the Solution

 • Students plan the creation of the chosen solution and follow the plan to create a prototype sufficient for testing and evaluation.

-• construct a logical plan, which describes the efficient use of time and resources, sufficient for peers to be able to follow to create the solution
+• construct a logical plan, which describes the efficient use of time and resources, sufficient for peers to be able to follow to create the solution.

-• demonstrate excellent technical skills when making the solution
+• demonstrate excellent technical skills when making the solution.

-• follow the plan to create the solution, which functions as intended
+• follow the plan to create the solution, which functions as intended.

 • fully justify changes made to the chosen design and plan when making the solution.